Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 Crime Victim Visas (U-Visa, S-Visa, T-Visa)

-A U-visa is a temporary, non-immigrant status available to victims who have suffered a violent or serious crime in the U.S. and who helped law enforcement detect, investigate, and prosecute the crime.
-These crimes include domestic violence, sexual assault, trafficking of noncitizens, among others.
 S-visas are available for witnesses or informants who are aiding law enforcement in a crime investigation.
 T-visas are available for people who have suffered severe human trafficking and are willing to help law enforcement detect, investigate and prosecute human trafficking.
 Each of these visas include a pathway to residency and eventually citizenship after complying with the terms of the visa for a specified amount of time.

 Violence Against Women Act (VAWA)